-- 91. Where funded incremental obligated entry capacity has been released (and in accordance with paragraph 78) analysis is undertaken to determine how much additional exit capacity can be released as a result.
-This means that at an existing ASEP, exit capacity revision will only be applied when consistent flows are established in excess of the obligated entry capacity level before the relevant incremental obligated entry capacity release.
-Capacity revision will be determined by assessing the flow patterns that can be accommodated by the NTS; i.e. without increasing the risk of capacity constraint management actions being required. - 92.
-Revision analysis will commence by increasing the flow (in the assessment scenario) at the relevant ASEP to that which National Grid is confident will, in normal circumstances, be delivered on high demand days. - 93.
-Flow will be increased (in the assessment scenario) at all NTS Exit Points that have a high level of interactivity with the relevant ASEP to the level of the prevailing NTS baseline exit flat capacity plus any previously released NTS obligated incremental exit flat capacity. - Revision analysis will continue by increasing the flow at the notional NTS exit point 94. by the level of increase as was made at the ASEP (step 92). - 95.
-Where the above steps impact on flow, rebalancing will be undertaken at the least interactive ASEP. - 96.
-Revision analysis in respect of each release of funded incremental obligated entry capacity shall be undertaken annually following the July annual application window for exit capacity. - 97.
-In respect of a specific release of funded incremental obligated entry capacity, the first exit capacity revision analysis shall be undertaken two winters after the commissioning of relevant infrastructure built to support the release of the funded incremental obligated entry capacity.
+- 90. Where Funded Incremental Obligated Entry Capacity has been released (and in accordance with paragraph 77) analysis is undertaken to determine how much additional Exit Capacity can be released as a result.
+This means that at an existing ASEP, Exit Capacity Revision will only be applied when consistent flows are established in excess of the Obligated Entry Capacity level before the relevant Incremental Obligated Entry Capacity release.
+Capacity revision will be determined by assessing the flow patterns that can be accommodated by the NTS; i.e. without increasing the risk of capacity constraint management actions being required. - 91.
+Revision analysis will commence by increasing the flow (in the assessment scenario) at the relevant ASEP to that which National Grid is confident will, in normal circumstances, be delivered on high demand days. - 92.
+Flow will be increased (in the assessment scenario) at all NTS Exit Points that have a high level of interactivity with the relevant ASEP to the level of the prevailing Obligated Exit Capacity. - 93.
+Revision analysis will continue by increasing the flow at the notional NTS exit point by the level of increase as was made at the ASEP (step 91) - 94.
+Where the above steps impact on flow, rebalancing will be undertaken at the least interactive ASEP. - 95.
+Revision analysis in respect of each release of Funded Incremental Obligated Entry Capacity shall be undertaken annually following the July annual application window for Exit Capacity. - 96.
+In respect of a specific release of Funded Incremental Obligated Entry Capacity, the first Exit Capacity Revision analysis shall be undertaken two winters after the commissioning of relevant infrastructure built to support the release of the Funded Incremental Obligated Entry Capacity.
 This should ensure that certainty of entry flows has been established.
-However, in the event that consistent flows have not been established the increase in flow in paragraph 92 may be zero (in which case no further analysis is required for that year).
+However, in the event that consistent flows have not been established the increase in flow in paragraph 91 may be zero (in which case no further analysis is required for that year) - 97.
+In respect of a specific release of Funded Incremental Obligated Entry Capacity, Exit Capacity Revision analysis shall be undertaken annually until the earlier of: - Demonstration of consistent flows at the Obligated Entry Capacity level and all capacity placed at the notional exit point has been substituted to an NTS Exit Point; or - Two years after the initial revision analysis, i.e. three years in total.

-17 i.e. where there is a high degree of interaction between the NTS Exit Point and ASEP.
+&lt;sup>16 i.e. where there is a high degree of interaction between the NTS Exit Point and ASEP.

+Where Incremental Obligated Entry Capacity has been signalled for release in phases, paragraph 97 shall apply in respect of each phase.

+The Exit Capacity Substitution and Revision Methodology Statement

+19th Fel

-- The Exit Capacity Substitution and Revision Methodology Statement 2 - 98.
-In respect of a specific release of funded incremental obligated entry capacity, exit capacity revision analysis shall be undertaken annually until the earlier of: - Demonstration of consistent flows at the obligated entry capacity level and all capacity placed at the notional exit point has been substituted to an NTS Exit Point; or - Two years after the initial revision analysis, i.e. three years in total. - 99.
-Where NTS incremental obligated entry capacity has been signalled for release in phases, paragraph 98 shall apply in respect of each phase. - 100.
-In respect of revision analysis undertaken in accordance with paragraph 98, the adjustment in flow at the notional exit point, in accordance with paragraph 94 may be an increase, where consistency of flows is progressively increasing, or a decrease if consistency of flows has declined.
+99. In respect of revision analysis undertaken in accordance with paragraph 97 the adjustment in flow at the notional exit point, in accordance with paragraph 93 may be an increase, where consistency of flows is progressively increasing, or a decrease if consistency of flows has declined.